bellons91/personal-notes/azure-cli/azure-network-scripts.md

 ---
-tags: azure, cloud, azure-certifications/az900, cli
+tags: azure, cloud, azure-certifications/az900, cli, networking
 ---

-# Operations on VM with Cloud CLI
+# Operations on Azure Virtual Network with Cloud CLI

 This page lists some scripts useful for operating on [[azure-virtual-network]].